hpcleuven/VscDocumentation/source/access/macos_client.rst

 Most popular version control systems, including Subversion and git, are supported on macOS.
 See :ref:`our introduction to version control systems <version control systems>`.

-Specific instructions to :ref:`access subversion repositories on the VSC clusters or other servers from your desktop with UNIX-style command line tools <desktop access VSC SVN>`.